-But, beware that not all economic citizenship programs are created equal and the internet is full of charlatans promising the impossible.
+But beware, not all economic citizenship programs are created equal, and the internet is full of charlatans promising the impossible.

 After reading this article you’ll know whether purchasing a passport is right for you, which program is best for your personal situation, and how to ensure that you don’t get scammed.